Real $K$-Theory for $C^*$-Algebras: Just the Facts: The Basics: Real Vector Bundles

-It is easy to see that $Vect^\RR (X)$ has natural addition and multiplication operations, and these give $Vect^\RR (X)$ the structure of an abelian semiring with unit $\theta _1$.
+It is easy to see that the operations $E \oplus F$ and $E\otimes F$ give $\rm{Vect}\pr (X) $ the structure of an abelian semiring with unit $\theta _1$.
 It turns out that we can calculate it as well in homotopy terms.

 It is best to restrict at this point to bundles over compact spaces.
-One very important consequence of this restriction is the following fact: If $E$ is any finite-dimensional real vector bundle over a compact space $X$ then there exists another finite-dimensional real vector bundle $F$ over $X$ such that $E \oplus F$ is a trivial bundle.\footnote{cf. Atiyah \cite{Atiyah} p.
-27, Cor.
-1.4.14.}
+One very important consequence of this restriction is the following fact: If $E$ is any finite-dimensional real vector bundle over a compact space $X$ then there exists another finite-dimensional real vector bundle $F$ over $X$ such that $E \oplus F$ is a trivial bundle.\footnote{cf. Corollary 4.14 of Atiyah \cite{Atiyah}.}

 Over a compact space, isomorphism classes of real vector bundles correspond to homotopy classes of certain maps.
 Here is the result: